Cognigy/Documentation/docs/en/docs/ai/xApp/tokens.md

 # xApp Tokens

-There are several Tokens that you need to provide end users.
+There are several Tokens that you need to provide for end users.

 ## xApp PIN Page URL